-Here's some information on cream of tartar you would find most interesting.
+Here's some useful information on cream of tartar you would find most interesting.

 Cream of tartar is also called potassium acid tartrate (or potassium bitartrate).
 It is a by-product of the red-wine industry.
-The red-brown cystalline substance (argol) is scraped from the inside of the wine cask, refined, dried and grounded.
+The red-brown crystalline substance (argol) is scraped from the inside of the wine cask, refined, dried and grounded.

 You may be wondering why I'm talking about cream of tartar, but stick around for the next post; I'll show you one of it's use in Trini cooking.